Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The model and the main results

+\begin{Th} Let the parameters in (\ref{eq:steady_state}) be time-invariant, positive constants ($c_1 >0$ and $c_2\geq 0$).
+Then any smooth, convex, time-invariant curve $\Gamma^*$ satisfying (\ref{eq:steady_state}) in all of its points and embedded in $\xR^2$ possesses $D_2$ symmetry. \end{Th}

-\begin{proposition} Smooth, convex, steady state solutions of eq. (\ref{eq:geom_PDE}) are uniquely determined by $c_1$ and $c_2$, and for any positive values of the two parameters there exists a $\Gamma^*$ curve. \end{proposition}
+\begin{Th} The smooth, convex, time-invariant curves under the flow in (\ref{eq:steady_state}) are uniquely determined by $c_1$ and $c_2$, and for any positive values of these parameters there exists a $\Gamma^*$ curve. \end{Th}

-We prove the first Proposition in Section 3. where we assume that $A$ is known \emph{a-priori}, this case is refereed as a \emph{local equation} to distinguish it from the general, \emph{non-local equation}.
-Section 4. is devoted to prove Proposition 2.2. via a bijective mapping between the parameter spaces of the local and non-local equations.
+We prove the first theorem in Section \ref{sec:Prop1}, where we assume that $A$ is known \emph{a-priori}, this case is refereed to as \emph{local equation} to distinguish it from the general, \emph{non-local equation}.
+Section \ref{sec:Prop2} is devoted for the proof of Theorem 2.
+Finally, conclusions are drawn.